 The Government’s full guidance on what the new measures that have been introduced mean for you can be found here.

-Racing Welfare have introduced Covid-19 emergency grants for anyone working in the racing industry who is in need of immediate financial assistance due to the current crisis.
+Racing Welfare has introduced Covid-19 emergency grants for anyone working in the racing industry who is in need of immediate financial assistance due to the current crisis.
+We have also introduced Self-Isolation grants for anyone who has been impacted financially as a result of being required to self-isolate.

 A comprehensive online benefits calculator and grant checker from financial support charity TURN2US can be found here.